PrincetonUniversity/SPEC/compilation_instructions.md

 SPEC can also be installed using the `make` command in the root directory.

 The `make` install is controlled by the `BUILD_ENV` environment variable.
-Available options are found in the SPECfile where different link and compile flags for many machines are found.
+Available options are found in the `SPECfile` where different link and compile flags for many machines are found.

-If you cannot find your machine in the list, copy a similar machine and adapt as needed. then compile by running the command
+If you cannot find your machine in the list, copy a similar machine and adapt as needed.
+Then compile by running the command

 ```bash
 BUILD_ENV=<machine_name> make
 ```

-the `make` process creates files in the SPEC_ROOT directory, and creates the `xspec` executable there.
+The `make` process creates files in the SPEC_ROOT directory, and creates the `xspec` executable there.

 ## Build process
-the source files are found in the ${SPEC_ROOT}/src/ directory.
+the source files are found in the `${SPEC_ROOT}/src/ directory`.
 The `.f90` files contain macros that are expanded during the make process using the `m4` command.

 Depending on the build type, the macro-expanded code is either found in `build/src/`, in the root directory, or in the `_skbuild` folder.